top of page

 Encryption key management

-In Azure, We can used two types of managed key to encrypt and decrypt the information.
+In Azure, We can use two types of managed keys to encrypt and decrypt the information.

-When you enable encryption at host, that encryption starts on the VM host itself, the Azure server that your VM is allocated to.
+When you enable encryption at the host, that encryption starts on the VM host itself, the Azure server that your VM is allocated to.
 The data for your temporary disk and OS/data disk caches are stored on that VM host.
-After enabling encryption at host, all this data is encrypted at rest and flows encrypted to the Storage service, where it is persisted.
-Essentially, encryption at host encrypts your data from end-to-end.
-Encryption at host does not use your VM's CPU and doesn't impact your VM's performance.
+After enabling encryption at the host, all this data is encrypted at rest and flows encrypted to the Storage service, where it is persisted.
+Essentially, encryption at the host encrypts your data from end to end.
+Encryption at the host does not use your VM's CPU and doesn't impact your VM's performance.

 • Doesn't support ultra-disks.

-• Cannot be enabled if Azure Disk Encryption (guest-VM encryption using bitlocker/DM-Crypt) is enabled on your VMs/virtual machine scale sets.
+• It cannot be enabled if Azure Disk Encryption (guest-VM encryption using BitLocker/DM-Crypt) is enabled on your VMs/virtual machine scale sets.

 • Azure Disk Encryption cannot be enabled on disks that have encryption at host enabled.